ACatastrophicBing/RBE550JaneLeeProject/README.md

 # RBE 550 Project
 Welcome!
-Unsure why you ended up here but here you are.
-This is a project with a custom built simulation environment using the Robot373 library, along with a fully
+This is a project with a custom built simulation environment using the Robot373 library.

 ## Install